MarkusThill/MarkusThill.github.io/_posts/2024-03-01-fibonacci-closed.md

 $$
 \varphi.
 $$
-The golden ration itself has many interesting properties, which one should take a look at.
-In this case, we will just use it to simplify our expression above.
+The golden ratio has many exciting properties that one should look at.
+In this case, we will use it to simplify our expression above.

 Using
 $$